Myrick was the representative for North Carolina’s 9th congressional district and was a Republican. She served from 1995 to 2012.

-Each dot in the chart below was a member of the House of Representatives in 2013.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Myrick is shown as a purple triangle. (analysis methodology)
+Myrick is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2013 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Myrick was the primary sponsor of 3 bills that were enacted:

 - H.R.
 4386 (106th): Breast and Cervical Cancer Prevention and Treatment Act of 2000

 - H.R.
 2773 (104th): To extend the deadline under the Federal Power Act applicable to the construction of 2 hydroelectric projects in North Carolina, and for other purposes.